haddocking/haddock3/CONTRIBUTING.md

     1.  `tox -e py39` runs tests in Python 3.9 environment.
     2.  `tox -e lint` shows you errors in the code style.
     3.  `tox -e build` simulates building the HADDOCK3 package.
+    4. Run the above altogether with the simple `tox` command
-    4. If you want to submit high-quality code, you may wish to run `tox -e radon` to assess your code cyclomatic complexity.
+    5. If you want to submit high-quality code, you may wish to run `tox -e radon` to assess your code cyclomatic complexity.

 5. You can work on these `tox` tests until they all pass green before